Master the Portrait: Your 2-Minute Guide to Butterfly Lighting Photography

 Focus on the light, let AI handle the culling.
 Try Narrative for free at https://narrative.so/

 About the Writer: Taylor Nixon is an award-winning screenwriter and director based in New Zealand, known for creating Feelings Club.
 Passionate about storytelling that explores vulnerability, identity, and rebellion, Taylor’s work pushes for authenticity and connection.
-Alongside filmmaking, Taylor is Photographer Relationship Manager at Narrative, helping photographers thrive through innovative storytelling and community support.
+Alongside filmmaking, Taylor is a Photographer Relationship Manager at Narrative, helping photographers thrive through innovative storytelling and community support.